nonnb/nonnb.github.io/SmartGit/Latest/DevelopmentProcesses/Feature-Flow.md

 Use Finish to complete your feature, which will push your local feature commits onto the remote trunk from which you started the feature.
 By default, SmartGit will attempt to fast forward your feature commits onto the remote branch, however, you do have the option to create a merge commit instead, and provide a commit message for the merge commit.

-If your process requires a Pull Request prior to merging into the remote trunk branch, then **TODO**